Research at Russell Group universities

 Representing just 15% of the higher education sector, two-thirds of the UK’s very best (‘world leading’) research takes place in the Russell Group's 24 universities.

-In 2010, the Russell Group’s then-20 universities were a prominent UK and international industry in their own right, with:
+The Russell Group’s 24 universities are a prominent UK and international industry in their own right, with:

-• a total economic output of £22.3 billion per annum
+• a total economic output of over £30 billion per annum

-• overseas earnings of over £2 billion per annum
+• overseas earnings of around £3.5 billion per annum